Deafness in Egypt

-According to The Deaf Unit Cairo, approximately 1.2 million deaf and hard of hearing individuals in Egypt are five years and older.
+According to The Deaf Unit Cairo, approximately 1.2 million deaf and hard-of-hearing individuals in Egypt are five years and older.
 Deafness can be detected in certain cases at birth or throughout childhood, regarding communication delays and language deprivation.
 The primary language used amongst the deaf population in Egypt is Egyptian Sign Language (ESL).
-It is widely used throughout the community in many environments such as schools, deaf organizations, etc. This article focuses on the different aspects of Egyptian life and their impact on the deaf community.
+It is widely used throughout the community in many environments such as schools, deaf organizations, etc. This article examines various aspects of Egyptian life and their impact on the deaf community.

 Language emergence

 The primary sign language used throughout Egypt is Egyptian Sign Language (ESL), which emerged around 1984 when the National Association of the Deaf created an online dictionary.
 According to Ryan Fan in Verb Agreement, Negation, and Aspectual Marking in Egyptian Sign Language, the only data documented concerning Egyptian Sign Language is within the DVD dictionary published by the Deaf Unit and in a textbook published by the Asdaa' Association for the Hearing Impaired in Alexandria.
 There is currently little information about variation in ESL, and "no grammatical descriptions available."